juliaapolonio/SCOPA-BGEN-extension/README.md

 ## To Be Updated
 ### SCOPA output columns
 1     Chromosome - chromosome of variant if set with --chr option.
-Otherwise 0 (Specification only required for GEN genotype input file)
+Otherwise 0

 2     Position - position of variant